DEPARTMENT OF STATE POLICE

 Formerly the Secretary of State Police was called Superintendent of State Police, and was renamed Secretary of State Police in 1995 (Chapter 3, Acts of 1995; Code Public Safety Article, secs.
 2-201 through 2-204).
 Appointed by the Governor with Senate advice and consent, the Secretary of State Police serves at the pleasure of the Governor.
 The Secretary may name a deputy secretary with the approval of the Governor.

-As a member, the Secretary serves on the State Child Fatality Review Team; the Maryland Cybersecurity Coordinating Council; the Maryland Cybersecurity Council; the Governor's Family Violence Council; the Statewide Interoperability Radio Control Board; the Justice Reinvestment Oversight Board; the Commission to Study Mental and Behavioral Health in Maryland; the Council on Open Data; he Maryland Police Training and Standards Commission; the State Postmortem Examiners Commission; the Advisory Board on Prescription-Drug Monitoring; the Steering Committee for the Ethan Saylor Alliance for Self-Advocates as Educators; the Maryland Sexual Assault Evidence Kit Policy and Funding Committee; the Sexual Offender Advisory Board; the Board of Visitors, R Adams Crowley Shock Trauma Center; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; and the Commission on Trauma-Informed Care.
+As a member, the Secretary serves on the State Child Fatality Review Team; the Maryland Cybersecurity Coordinating Council; the Maryland Cybersecurity Council; the Governor's Family Violence Council; the Statewide Interoperability Executive Committee; the Statewide Interoperability Radio Control Board; the Justice Reinvestment Oversight Board; the Commission to Study Mental and Behavioral Health in Maryland; the Council on Open Data; the Maryland Police Training and Standards Commission; the State Postmortem Examiners Commission; the Advisory Board on Prescription-Drug Monitoring; the Steering Committee for the Ethan Saylor Alliance for Self-Advocates as Educators; the Maryland Sexual Assault Evidence Kit Policy and Funding Committee; the Sexual Offender Advisory Board; the Board of Visitors, R Adams Crowley Shock Trauma Center; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; and the Commission on Trauma-Informed Care.

 Under the Secretary of State Police, the main component of the Department is the Maryland State Police, which is organized into three bureaus: Criminal Investigation; Field Operations; and Support Services.
 The Department additionally is responsible for operations of the State Fire Marshal.
 Reporting directly to the Secretary is the Chief of Staff, and assisting the Department are the Law Enforcement Coordinating Council, and the Vehicle Theft Prevention Council.